Psalm 43 - Why are you cast down, my soul?

 .
 The first halves are very similar.
 The 2nd halves are nearly identical, the only difference is that this psalm says literally, "I go about" and Ps 42 says "I go".

-I think David says God has cast him off because he is exiled outside of Israel.
+I think David says God has cast him off because he is exiled outside of Israel, and I think also because David is not receiving God's speaking at this time.

 - "dwellings" plural should be God's people in whom He would dwell.